The 2026 Beacon of Justice Gala is April 29, 2026

-The Beacon of Justice Award Gala celebrates the vital work of the LA County Law Library and the supporters who make its public services possible.
+The Beacon of Justice Award Gala celebrates the vital work of the Los Angeles County Law Library and the supporters who make its public services possible.

 Wednesday, April 29, 2026